-Maurice R. Johnson is a transaction navigator.
+Maurice R. Johnson serves as of-counsel to the firm.
+Maurice has over 22 years’ experience in federal Indian and tribal law and is an Associate Judge of the Meskwaki Tribal Court.
+In addition, Maurice is a transaction navigator.
 He works to simplify your company’s complex transactional needs while protecting cash flow and turning your brewing business deals into reality.
-He represents CEOs, business owners, and executives when they are buying, selling, employing and doing deals.
-With over 22 years of legal experience, Maurice has successfully represented clients in numerous settings including but not limited to; business, real estate, employment, regulatory, municipal, telecom, arbitrations, mediations, tribal, and civil courts.
-Maurice’s passion and experience in helping businesses and governmental entities land big deals means protected cash flow, more successful companies, and happier clients – worth it.
+He represents CEOs, business owners, tribal councils and executives when they are buying, selling, employing and doing deals.
+With over 28 years of legal experience, Maurice has successfully represented clients in numerous settings including but not limited to; business, real estate, gaming employment, regulatory, municipal, telecom, arbitrations, mediations, tribal state, and federal civil courts.
+Maurice’s passion and experience helping businesses and governmental entities land big deals means protected cash flow, more successful companies, and happier clients – worth it.

 Office: (712) 226-4000

 Prior to becoming an attorney at Goosmann, Maurice was the Attorney General for the Omaha Tribe of Nebraska, in which he and a team of attorneys successfully represented the Tribe before the U.S. Supreme Court in a case involving Reservation Diminishment.
 Maurice also served for several years as the Attorney General for the Sac & Fox Tribe of the Mississippi in Iowa (a/k/a Meskwaki Nation) representing the tribal government and its business including the Meskwaki Casino.
 Currently, Maurice serves as of-counsel to Goosmann Law Firm and is a full-time Associate Judge on the Meskwaki Tribal Court.